Government shutdown update: Flight cancellations rise, Richmond ends utility disconnections

 He spoke at a gathering of city leaders who discussed the work Richmond is going to mitigate the impacts of the government shutdown, which is now the longest in United States history.

-The event was held at Hillside Court, drawing attention to the potential impacts to public housing if the shutdown continues.
+Friday's event with officials was held at Hillside Court, drawing attention to the potential impacts to public housing if the shutdown continues.

 Avula said the city has a $4 million grant currently on hold in the housing space.